-A second important reason to study religion is because it assists in understanding human beings.
+A second important reason for studying religion is because it assists in understanding human beings.
 It seems obvious that sociologists and anthropologists would find themselves at a deficit concerning an understanding of human beings and their motivations should the religious aspect be neglected.
-The overwhelming majority of people have been (and still are) religious, which means that most cultures and societies throughout history have been influenced by religion.
-Teachings of religious traditions influence how people perceive certain things, such as what roles certain people should have within the family or society, how members of a specific gender should act, how to view unbelievers or outsiders, and so on.
+The overwhelming majority of people have been (and still very much are) religious, which means that most cultures and societies throughout history have been influenced by religion.
+Teachings of religious traditions influence how people perceive reality, such as what roles certain people should have within the family or society, how members of a specific gender should act, how to view unbelievers or outsiders, and so on.
 Understanding religion will assist in answering questions about human ritual and behaviour, some of which might be unfamiliar.
 Why do some Samoans ask for a pardon before chopping down a tree or plucking a plant from the ground?
 Why do the Dogon construct their villages in the shape of the human body?
-And why do tantric Buddhist engage in elaborate dance performances?
+And why do tantric Buddhists engage in elaborate dance performances?
 If one wishes to understand these rituals and practices then engaging in a study of religion is required.
 This was put forth with clarity in the words of anthropologist and symbologist Clifford Geertz (1926-2006),

 “Whether it be formulated as mana, as Brahma, or as the Holy Trinity, that which is set apart as more than mundane is inevitably considered to have far reaching implications for the direction of human conduct.
 Never merely metaphysics, religious is never merely ethics either.
 The source of its moral vitality is conceived to lie in the fidelity with which it expresses the fundamental nature of reality.
 The powerful coercive “ought” is felt to grow out of a comprehensive factual “is,” and in such a way religious grounds the most specific requirements of human action in the most general contexts of human existence” (2).

-Thirdly, studying religion allows for interfaith dialogue, a much needed effort in contemporary pluralistic and religiously diverse societies.
+Thirdly, studying religion allows for interfaith dialogue, which is a much needed effort in contemporary pluralistic and religiously diverse societies.
 The understanding and willingness to confer as equals helps, says African scholar of religion Laurenti Magesa, “to contribute to the peace and survival of our fractured and precarious universe” (3).
 The theologian Hans Kung argued similarly, saying that there can be no peace without religious dialogue,

 “We need a more intensive philosophical and theological dialogue of theologians and specialists in religion which takes religious plurality seriously in theological terms, accepts the challenge of the other religions, and investigates their significance for each person’s own religion” (4).